prithamimmanuel/prithamimmanuel/README.md

 ### Hello World! 👋

 I'm Pritham, a 20 year old Computer Science student currently studying at SSN College of Engineering, Chennai.
 I'm pursuing a Bachelor's degree in Computer Science and Engineering.
 I enjoy creating simple solutions to daily problems with computer science tools.
-I enjoy coding mainly in Python, but I also code in C++, Shell and Java.
+I enjoy coding mainly in Python, but I also code in JavaScript, C++, Shell and Java.

 <!--
 **prithamimmanuel/prithamimmanuel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.